 Arkansawyers tend to make pilgrimages to the dining places they love.
 Generations of football fans heading from Little Rock to Fayetteville have stopped at Feltner's Whatta-Burger in Russellville.
-Epicurean fans of soul food have to stop in at Rhoda's Famous Hot Tamales in Lake Village.
+Epicurean fans of soul food have to stop in at Rhoda's Famous Hot Tamales and Pies in Lake Village.
 And on Razorback home game weekends, you can't even get into the parking lot at The Venesian Inn in Tontitown.

 The little beige building by the road in Tontitown has changed little since opening day on June 28, 1947.
 How do I know that date?
 It’s posted on the flyer on the wall inside the little place, complete with these lines:

 Where you will find up-to-date cabins.The cabins and filling station are long gone, but today, you can still go in and sit at the wooden tables installed by Germano Gasparotto that have remained there since the place opened.
 You can still have your fried chicken and spaghetti, and you’re still going to get far more spaghetti than you can reasonably eat in one sitting.
 The sauce is spicy and packed with beef, the meatballs are baseball sized and the waitresses will still bring out those slightly sweet rolls with real butter for you to enjoy with your repast.

 Excellent meals consisting of Italian spaghetti, ravioli and fried chicken.

 Private and semi-private dining rooms